CPC Definition - Subclass G06N

 This place covers:

-Contains documents where expert systems and neural networks work together on the same level and also where expert systems are used to construct or control a neural network.
+Combinations of neural networks and knowledge-based models, in particular knowledge representation and reasoning (KRR) models such as expert systems.
+This place contains documents where knowledge-based models and neural networks work together on the same level and also where knowledge-based models are used to represent, approximate, construct, augment, support, explain or control a neural network.

 Attention is drawn to the following places, which may be of interest for search: